 Management is responsible for and has designed internal controls over financial reporting, or caused it to be designed under management's supervision, to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS.
-Management has concluded that, as of April 30, 2021, the Company's internal controls over financial reporting were effective to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS.
+Management has concluded that, as of April 30, 2022, the Company's internal controls over financial reporting were effective to provide reasonable assurance regarding the reliability of financial statements for external purposes in accordance with IFRS.
+Management to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS.